 “Not everyone is as calculating as you, you know.
 We were running late, we took the passage.
 The end.”

 Scorpius looked incredulous.
 “You really don’t think anything through, do you?”

 “Yeah, well, I’d rather that than be conniving like you!” she hissed.

 He shrugged.
 He clearly did not understand an insult when he heard one.
 “Mostly I’d call myself cunning, but I guess I can be a little conniving, too.
 Believe it or not, I’m okay with that.
 Not all of us like going through our days without thinking about the consequences of any of our actions.
 Then, not all of us want to be worshipped, either.”

-He looked back at her.
-She could see a slight flush spreading across his cheeks, and she knew she’d struck a nerve.
-“Thanks, I’m good,” he sneered.
-“Maybe you missed the part about how I want to punch you every time you open your mouth.”
+He stopped dead.
+After standing perfectly still for a moment, he looked back at her.
+The expression in his eyes and the slight flush starting to spread across his cheeks told her that she’d definitely struck a nerve.
+“Thanks, I’m good.
+Maybe you missed the part about how I want to punch you every time you open your mouth.”

-Rose brushed by him, moving closer than she probably had to in what was really a fairly wide aisle.
-“I’m sure there must be some situation you can think of where my mouth being open would be welcome enough.”
+Rose brushed by him, moving closer than she probably needed to in what was really a fairly wide aisle.
+“Well, I definitely didn’t miss the part about cold showers, so I’m sure there must be some situations where my mouth being open would be welcome enough.”
 She didn’t look back.
 She didn’t have to, to know that she’d made her impression, and she found with some surprise that she rather enjoyed it.

 When he returned to the table several minutes later, she asked very politely, “Did you find that book you were looking for?”

 “No, I didn’t,” he said, equally politely.
 The blush on his cheeks had faded, though the way his eyes narrowed slightly when he looked at her told her that the impact of her words had not.
 “Someone must have taken it out.”